Alcobaça Monastery: Royal Pantheon

+The Royal Pantheon with the tomb of Queen Urraca.

 From the right arm of the transept, one reaches the Royal Pantheon, a room built in the end of the 18th century in neo-Gothic style, being the earliest Neo-Gothic architecture in Portugal.

 The Royal Pantheon has the 13th-century tombs of two queens of Portugal, Urraca of Castile and Beatrix of Castile, married respectively to Kings Afonso II and Afonso III.
 There are smaller tombs of unidentified princes.
 The most remarkable tomb is that of Queen Urraca (died in 1220), buried in a richly decorated late Romanesque tomb.
 A relief showing the queen is seen over the tomb, and the sides are decorated with the Apostles under a round arched gallery.
 Other reliefs show the king, surrounded by their children, mourning the late queen, as well as Christ surrounded by a mandorla and the symbols of the four Evangelists.
 Other tombs are richly decorated with arabesques of Mudéjar-Romanesque style, as well as the Apostles.